nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 In a Makefile, we define a set of rules that specify how to build different parts of your project.
 Each rule consists of a target, prerequisites, and commands.
 Here's the basic structure:

 ```
-target: prerequisites
+target : prerequisites ...
-    commands
+    recipe
+	...
+	...
 ```

 - The target is the file or component that you want to build.
 It can be an executable, an object file, or any other type of output we desire.
 - Prerequisites are the files or components that the target depends on.
 If any of the prerequisites are newer than the target, Make will execute the commands to update the target.
-- Commands are the actions that need to be performed in order to build the target.
+- A recipe usually contains more than one command, either on the same line or on each line.
+Commands of a recipe are the actions that need to be performed in order to build the target.
 They are are typically shell commands, and are indented by a tab character, not spaces.

+### Hello Makefile

 For example, let's take a look at a simple HelloWorld program: